agnesbrnb/prolipipe/README.rst

 pip
 ~~~

-If you have installed all the dependencies, you can just install acuome with:
+If you have installed all the dependencies, you can just install prolipipe with:

 .. code:: sh

-	pip install aucome
+	pip install prolipipe

 Usage
 -----